iganbold/cstudy/hw1-path-finder/README.md

 Given: 50x50 grid maze.

 Tools
-* Used Language : C
+* Used Language: C
-* Used algorithm : Right hand rule
+* Used algorithm: Right hand rule
-* Used Data Structures : struct, array
+* Used Data Structures: Struct, Array

 ```
-Input :   User specified row and column entry.
+Input:    User specified row and column entry.
 As well as the file name of the maze.
-Process : Find the path based on 'Right hand rule'
+Process:  Find the path based on 'Right hand rule'.
-Output :  Path Found or No Path found
+Output:   Path Found or No Path found.
 ```

 ## Example